DATA-BACKED GUIDE · UPDATED JULY 2026

 - Ask for a fixed fee that includes the Land Registry charge and title documents, not just the firm's own time.

-- If your property is leasehold, check whether a notice fee to the freeholder applies so it is in the quote.
+- If your property is leasehold, check whether a notice fee to the freeholder applies so it is in the quote, not added on later.

 Common questions